A classic Namibia self-drive circuit, taking in all the holiday highlights you would expect from this diverse and beautiful country.

 You will be met at the guest house by our representative, who will take you through your itinerary in detail and answer any questions that you may have.
 During this time, your hire car will also be delivered to you.

-12 Day Car Rental: Car Hire Group L - 4x4 Toyota Double Cab or Similar (Super Cover)
+12 Day Car Rental: Group W (4X4 Toyota Hilux Double Cab or similar) - SUPER COVER

 Drive to Sossusvlei (approx 345 km / 5 h 30 mins).
 Nestled deep in the heart of Namibia's ancient Namib Desert in Southern Africa, Sossusvlei Desert Lodge is a secluded and serene oasis that overlooks awe-inspiring dunes and stony outcrops.
 Guided drives to the dunes, quad biking adventures, hikes and walks will let you explore the surrounding scenery and satisfy your sense of adventure.